tucecifci/video-diary-app/README.md

 3. Tap **Save**
    - The store entry is updated; both Home and Detail reflect the new values.

+### Home → Detail → Delete

+1. On Home, tap the text area of a video card
+   - Opens the **Detail Page** with a large player and metadata.
+2. Tap the trash icon (red delete button) in the top‑right
+   - A confirmation dialog appears asking to confirm deletion.
+3. Tap **Sil** (Delete) in the dialog
+   - The video file is deleted from storage.
+   - The video entry is removed from the store.
+   - You are automatically navigated back to Home.

 ---

 ## Key Files / Structure